jbpratt/aws-minimal-sam-template/README.md

 Build and Deploy
 ----------------

-Modify the `template.yaml` as needed, setting the
+Modify the `template.yaml` as needed, setting the role arn.
+You should also customize the properties of the function accordingly.

 ```
 sam build --use-container